Bragging Rights (2009): Main event

 In the main event, Randy Orton defended the WWE Championship against John Cena in a 60-minute Anything Goes Iron Man match, in which the stipulation stated that if Cena lost, he would have to leave the Raw brand.
-Cena quickly forced Orton to submit the STF, making the score 1–0.
+Cena earned the first fall, locking the STF in on Orton less than 4 minutes in, and Orton tapped quickly, mostly to avoid taking huge damage early on.
 Orton pinned Cena after an RKO, making the score 1–1.
 Cena attempted to perform an Attitude Adjustment on Orton while Orton countered the move into an RKO, resulting in a double pinfall, making the score 2–2.
 Cena pinned Orton after an Attitude Adjustment off the top rope, making the score 3–2.
 Cody Rhodes and Ted DiBiase then interfered, with DiBiase performing a Dream Street on Cena.
 Rhodes and DiBiase placed Orton on top of Cena for a pin, making the score 3–3.
 Kofi Kingston then emerged with a steel chair, forcing Rhodes and DiBiase to retreat.
 Orton pinned Cena after throwing Cena through the electronic wall, making the score 4–3.
 Cena pinned Orton with a small package, making the score 4–4.
 Orton pinned Cena after an elevated DDT onto the arena floor, making the score 5–4.
 Cena pinned Orton after an Attitude Adjustment through the announce table, making the score 5–5.
 Orton performed an RKO on Cena for a near-fall.
 Orton attempted to perform a punt kick on Cena, but Cena countered the move into the STF and forced Orton to submit, making the score 6–5 to Cena, who won his fifth WWE Championship as well as ending the two year long feud with Orton.